lostsource/walt/README.md

 Installation
 ------------

-### Prerequisites

-* node.js (version 0.6.8 or greater) and [npm](http://npmjs.org/) need to be installed on your system and the executables placed in your `PATH` environment.
+node.js (version 0.6.8 or greater) and [npm](http://npmjs.org/) need to be installed on your system and the executables placed in your `PATH` environment.
-* git in `PATH`
-* Download the latest version of BuildJS

-### Linux/UNIX

-Put all files from the archive in a directory, e.g. `/opt/buildjs` and add the directory to your `PATH` environment variable.
-Make sure `build.js` has the executable flag set.

-Change to the installation directory and execute the command

-    .\setup-buildjs.js

-Dependencies will now be installed.
-Note that currently this command requires `git` to be installed because a dependency is not yet available in the npm registry.

-That's it!
-Executing `build.js` should now display the command line options.

-### Windows

-Put all files from the archive in a directory, e.g. `C:\Program Files\BuildJS` and add the directory to your `PATH` environment variable.
+BuildJS is available in the npm registry which makes installing it super simple.

-Change to the installation directory and execute the command
+Just execute the command

-    node.exe setup-buildjs.js

-Dependencies will now be installed.
-Note that currently this command requires `git` to be installed because a dependency is not yet available in the npm registry.

-That's it!
-Log out and in again for the `PATH` changes to take effect.
-Executing `buildjs` (or `buildjs.bat`) should now display the command line options.
+    npm install buildjs -g

+to install BuildJS as a global command.
+Execute BuildJS with the command

+    buildjs

+Under Windows you may need to run it as `buildjs.cmd`.

 Usage
 -----